About Kamehameha Schools

 Kamehameha Schools’ mission is to fulfill Pauahi’s desire to create educational opportunities in perpetuity to improve the capability and well-being of people of Hawaiian ancestry.

 Kamehameha Schools is grounded in the Christian and Hawaiian values embraced by Pauahi.
-These core values are:
+Our core values are:

 Aloha (to have compassion and empathy)

 Mālama (to care for and protect)

 ʻIke Pono (to know and do what is right)

 Within a generation of twenty-five years, we see a thriving lāhui where our learners achieve post-secondary educational success, enabling good life and career choices.
 We also envision that our learners will be grounded in Christian and Hawaiian values and will be leaders who contribute to their communities both locally and globally.